SyneRBI/SIRF-SuperBuild/documentation/Basic-usage.md

 rather straightforward however.
 For instance, once the machine is running, you can use the "View" menu to set a scale factor if the font is too large or too small, and that you can resize the window.
 This should resize your Ubuntu desktop accordingly.

-The CCP PETMR VM is configured as an Ubuntu machine with a single user 'sirfuser' with password 'virtual'.
+The VM is configured as an Ubuntu machine with a single user 'sirfuser' with password 'virtual'.

 VirtualBox Guest Additions (VGA) are used to let the VM integrate a bit more with your "host" OS, for instance to allow copy-pasting between your host and guest.
-We have these installed in the CCPPETMR VM but you will probably have to update them to match your version of VirtualBox.
+We have these installed in the VM but you will probably have to update them to match your version of VirtualBox.
 This might be as simple as clicking a link that will briefly appear once you log-in into your VM, but if that doesn't work, we have provided a utility for this.
 Step-by-step instructions:

 1. start the VM and log-in
 2. in the menu-bar of the window that contains your VM, click on "Devices" and then "Insert Guest Additions CD" (if this fails, you could try some things [listed here](https://askubuntu.com/questions/573596/unable-to-install-guest-additions-cd-image-on-virtual-box/960324#960324), but ignore the answers about using `apt-get install`)
 3. if there appears a window inside your VM to software on this "CD", say OK, otherwise, open a terminal in your VM (see next section on how to open one), type

-    sudo ~/devel/CCPPETMR_VM/scripts/update_VGA.sh
+    sudo ~/devel/SyneRBI_VM/scripts/update_VGA.sh

 If during the execution of this scripts a dialog box appears to ask you if you want to auto-run a script, you can press cancel.
 After this, you probably want to reboot your VM (arrow on top-right of the VM, click on the "power" icon).